Toward universal coalescence models for antideuteron production: Determining the coalescence parameters

 For the momentum-cut model we obtain $p_{\rm coal}\simeq 0.20$~GeV, fully compatible with the \textsf{ALEPH} determination within uncertainties.
 When adding the spatial requirement ($\Delta p+\Delta r$), the best fit shifts to a slightly larger value, $p_{\rm coal}\simeq 0.21$~GeV.
 This is expected: imposing $\Delta r<3$~fm removes candidate $\bar p$--$\bar n$ pairs that would otherwise satisfy the momentum criterion only, and a larger $p_{\rm coal}$ compensates this reduction to reproduce the same $\overline{\rm D}$ yield.

-The agreement of the extracted parameters across (i) different production environments (hadronic $pp$ at the LHC versus hadronic fragmentation in $e^+e^-$ at the $Z$ pole) and (ii) widely separated energies ($\sqrt{s}=91$~GeV versus $\sqrt{s}\gtrsim 0.9$~TeV) supports a \emph{universal} coalescence description at the level probed by current collider data.
+The agreement of the extracted parameters across (i) different production environments (hadronic $pp$ at the \textsf{LHC} versus hadronic fragmentation in $e^+e^-$ at the $Z$ pole) and (ii) widely separated energies ($\sqrt{s}=91$~GeV versus $\sqrt{s}\gtrsim 0.9$~TeV) supports a \emph{universal} coalescence description at the level probed by current collider data.
 This universality is a key ingredient to reduce the source-model uncertainty in cosmic antinuclei predictions.

 In Figs.~\ref{fig:all_energies_diff_mult_Dbar} and \ref{fig:all_energies_diff_mult_D} we compare the \textsf{ALICE} data with the best-fit predictions for $\overline{\rm D}$ and ${\rm D}$, respectively.
 The three tuned setups ($\Delta p$, $\Delta p+\Delta r$, {\tt Gaussian}) yield very similar differential multiplicities, typically differing by $\lesssim 10\%$ over the kinematic range covered by the data.
 This mirrors what was observed in the \textsf{ALEPH}-based calibration \cite{DiMauro:2024kml}: once tuned to a reference dataset, different reasonable coalescence implementations converge to nearly indistinguishable $\overline{\rm D}$ spectra.
+For completeness, in Tab.~\ref{tab:d_dbar_integrated_yield_comparison_total} we provide the differential multiplicities $dn/dy$ of (anti-)deuterons at midrapidity obtained in our simulations compared to \textsf{ALICE} data.

 The {\tt Argonne} prediction, although not tuned, remains close to the tuned models, with deviations at the level of $\sim 20$--$25\%$ in the measured $p_T$ window.
 We interpret this spread as a conservative estimate of the residual model uncertainty associated with the choice of deuteron wavefunction/Wigner kernel in our framework.
 Finally, the relative-deviation panels show that the largest discrepancies for all models tend to appear at the highest $p_T$, where the spectra contribute less to the total multiplicity than the low-$p_T$ region, which dominates the integrated yield.
 Notably, the residual structure is largely correlated among models, suggesting that remaining differences are driven primarily by the underlying (anti)nucleon production in the generator rather than by the details of the coalescence prescription.
 This interpretation is consistent with the fact that our tuned \texttt{PYTHIA} configuration slightly underestimates the \textsf{ALICE} antiproton spectra in the range $p_T \sim 1.5$--$4$~GeV$/c$, which overlaps with the region where we also tend to underestimate the (anti)deuteron spectra.